New Year, New CEO Mindset: My Annual Activities for Goal Setting

 5. Plan Temporal Landmarks in Your Calendar.

-Use January as your springboard, then proactively schedule quarterly check-ins.
+Use January as your springboard, then proactively schedule your quarterly business reviews.
 Go ahead and block a full day on your calendar at the start of each quarter, for the rest of this year.
 (Really, schedule it now).
-I’m going to write a how-to later in Q1.

-Putting It All Together: Your CEO Mindset for a Striving 2025
+Putting It All Together: Your CEO Mindset for a Fulfilling 2026

 - You must constantly iterate on what you’re REALLY trying to achieve.
 For example, many people set goals around how much money they want to make.
 With only a few exceptions, this is the unwise (and unfulfilling) way to do it.
 Money is a how, not an achievement.
 It’s simply a means to an end.